 Who Is Ann Moura?

 For hobbies, I like to write poetry and fiction stories, paint with acrylics & oils, work with watercolors and pen & ink, paint ceramics, and do a bit of sewing and needlepoint.
 I love to putter in the garden when itís not too hot, feed the wild birds, go beach combing, and enjoy walks in the woods and "simple" bicycle riding -- you know, peddle the 24" around the block or neighborhood, although when we lived in Key West riding the bike could encompass the entire island as it was only 5 miles across.
 I enjoy making magical items such as black mirrors, herbal charm bags, ogham fews & casting cloths or boards, runes, herbal soaps, and ritual attire.
 I also hate to dust the furniture, but will feel miserable if any dust accumulates until I attack it with my handy dust rag.
-With 5 cats and a multitude of collectables, cleaning is an on-going proposition.

 My collecting impulse manifested at an early age, with foreign dolls when I was 9 years old, and now includes a few historical and character dolls.
 I donít tend to collect them so much any more as I have a glass china cabinet full of them, plus a number of individual display cases of them.
 My kitchen cabinets contain a fine stack of coffee mugs and beer mugs with various logos and motifs from schools to companies.
 Like the mugs used daily, I also enjoy using my many china tea pots, tea cups, and tea sets.